You are here

 To inspire, educate, and train cadets to become leaders of character, committed to our core values of Integrity First, Service before Self, and Excellence in all we do

-The Air Force Reserve Officer Training Corps produces leaders for the Air Force and better citizens for America through a military educational program designed to give men and women the opportunity to become Air Force officers while earning a college degree.
+The Air Force Reserve Officer Training Corps produces leaders for both the United States Air Force and the United States Space Force, as well as, better citizens for America through a military educational program designed to give men and women the opportunity to become Air Force/Space Force officers while earning a college degree.

-Students completing the entire program receive a commission and enter the active duty Air Force as a second lieutenant, unless a waiver is granted allowing service in the Air National Guard or Air Force Reserve.
-The service commitment is the same regardless of component of the Air Force and is:
+Students completing the entire program receive a commission and enter the active duty Air Force/Space Force as a second lieutenant, unless a waiver is granted allowing service in the Air National Guard or Air Force Reserve.
+The service commitment depends on the career field a commissionee is placed into:

 - Pilot (10 years)